µCell - Interdisciplinary Research in Modelling and Simulation of Cell Spatial Behaviour

 Tisue, S. and U. Wilensky (2004), 'NetLogo: A simple environment for modelling complexity’, International Conference on Complex Systems (ICCS 2004), Boston, MA, pp. 16-21

-To cite this paper please use the following details: Orchard, D., Gover, J., Herrington, L., Lohr, J., Stead, D., Young, C. and Kalvala, S. (2009), 'muCell - Interdisciplinary Research in Modelling and Simulation of Cell Spatial Behaviour', Reinvention: a Journal of Undergraduate Research, Volume 2, Issue 1, http://www2.warwick.ac.uk/go/reinventionjournal/issues/volume2issue1/orchard Date accessed [insert date].
+To cite this paper please use the following details: Orchard, D., Gover, J., Herrington, L., Lohr, J., Stead, D., Young, C. and Kalvala, S. (2009), 'muCell - Interdisciplinary Research in Modelling and Simulation of Cell Spatial Behaviour', Reinvention: a Journal of Undergraduate Research, Volume 2, Issue 1, http://www2.warwick.ac.uk/go/reinventionjournal/archive/volume2issue1/orchard Date accessed [insert date].
+If you cite this article or use it in any teaching or other related activities please let us know by e-mailing us at Reinventionjournal at warwick dot ac dot uk.

 © Reinvention: a Journal of Undergraduate Research (2009).
 Full copyright remains with the author.